adennie/shush-broadcaster/README.md

 If you implement this integration, please let me know at team@shushapp.com, including the version of your app that includes it.
 I thank you, but more importantly, so do our mutual users :-)

+####P.S.
+If your app has similar undesired interactions with other apps like Shush, obviously those other apps could implement a BroadcastReciever that handles the same intent action.